Maharajas' Express

-The Maharajas' Express is a luxury tourist train owned and operated by Indian Railway Catering and Tourism Corporation (IRCTC).
+The Maharajas' Express is a luxury tourist train owned and operated by The Indian Railway Catering and Tourism Corporation (IRCTC).
 It serves four routes across North-West and Central India, mainly centered on Rajasthan between the months of October and April.

-The Maharajas' Express was voted "The World's Leading Luxury Train" Seven times in a row at The World Travel Awards from 2012 through 2018.
-Maharajas' Express also received recognition from the Conde Nast Travelers Reader Choice Travel Award.
+The Maharajas' Express, often also referred to as the Orient Express of the Orient, was voted "The World's Leading Luxury Train" Seven times in a row at The World Travel Awards from 2012 through 2018 and again in 2024 for the eighth time.
+Maharajas' Express also received recognition from the Condé Nast Traveler Readers' Choice Travel Award in 2022.

 History

-The luxury train service was started in March 2010.
-The IRCTC and Cox and Kings India Ltd. entered a joint venture, setting up Royale Indian Rail Tours Ltd. (RIRTL) to oversee the functioning and management of the Maharajas' Express.
+The train service was started in March 2010.
+The IRCTC and Cox and Kings India Ltd entered a joint venture, setting up Royale Indian Rail Tours Ltd (RIRTL) to oversee the functioning and management of the Maharajas' Express.
 This arrangement was terminated on 12 August 2011, and the train was then operated exclusively by IRCTC.

 Carriages

 The train comprises 23 carriages which include accommodation, dining, bar, lounge, generator, and store cars.
 Accommodation is available in 14 guest carriages with a total passenger capacity of 84.
 The train also has a lounge called the Rajah Club with a private bar, two dining cars, and a dedicated bar car.
 The train is also equipped with a water filtration plant.
-An on-board souvenir boutique offers that for passengers.